NeXtQSM -- A complete deep learning pipeline for data-consistent quantitative susceptibility mapping trained with hybrid data: Results

-The first experiment to evaluate the performance of the pipeline was performed on in vivo data provided by the QSM challenge 2016 \cite{https://doi.org/10.1002/mrm.28185}.
-Fig. \ref{fig:resultschallenge} shows the final QSM reconstruction of NeXtQSM compared to alternative methods.
-In addition to the visual comparison, quantitative metrics have been computed with respect to COSMOS and shown in the table \ref{tab:tablemetrics}, but one should keep in mind that it is not feasible to achieve the same reconstruction quality using a single orientation.
-NeXtQSM is able to outperform all the other analyzed methods in most of the quantitative metrics used. \\
+The first experiment to evaluate the performance of the pipeline was performed on data simulated with tools provided by the QSM challenge 2.0 \cite{https://doi.org/10.1002/mrm.28716}. \\ Fig. \ref{fig:bfqsm} shows the result of our background field removal algorithm compared to alternative methods as well as quantitative metrics computed with respect to the simulated ground truth and displayed in Table \ref{tab:bfmetric}.
+It can be observed both visually and quantitatively that our background field removal is able to perform on a comparable level to the other considered methods. \\ Fig. \ref{fig:dipqsm} and Table \ref{tab:dipmetric} compare our dipole inversion algorithm to other established dipole inversion algorithms.
+Results of our end-to-end pipeline are compared in the next paragraph with in vivo data of a healthy participant.